Hawaiian Telcom

 Hawaiian Telcom provides a wide range of consumer, business, wholesale communications and technology services.
-Service offerings include local phone, long-distance, Internet services (DSL and fiber optic), and television service; along with wireless service such as a mobile virtual network operator using leased capacity provided by Sprint and Verizon Wireless's CDMA networks on the consumer side.
+Service offerings include local phone, long-distance, Internet services (DSL and fiber optic), and television service; along with wireless services such as a mobile virtual network operator.
 Hawaii operations of Verizon Wireless were not included in the 2004 sale to The Carlyle Group, and Verizon Wireless continues to operate in Hawaii as before the divestiture.
 Among the company's business offerings are a full range of Internet Protocol services (IP), including Ethernet, high-bandwidth data services, managed services and cloud-based services.